ToasterPanic/super-space-game/README.md

 - I put it on the website multiple times, but if I do need to say it again: ***DO NOT USE THE WEB PORT.*** It is included only out of obligation and nothing else.
 This game uses things that may not work in the browser.
 Just download the game.
 It's not that hard.

+- Once you have reached the end of the spaceflight training tutorial, that is the end of the finished content.
+However, you can still leave via your ship, and use the unfinished features below:

-- You can press the SELECT/BACK/SHARE/- button to open your navpanel.
+- In space, you can press the SELECT/BACK/SHARE/- button to open your navpanel.
 Use the D-PAD, A/CROSS and B/CIRCLE buttons to select stuff.
 - Use the command `go_to_ground combat_test` ***while in space!*** to go to a combat testing zone.
-There's a bunch of buttons to fiddle around with.
+You can test general combat, different weapons, as well as experimental stealth gameplay.
 - While in space, use the `summon_enemy` command to summon an enemy behind you.
 They probably won't work well with more than one, so try not to spawn more than one of them.

 - Try to avoid unfocusing the window.
 This game is currently prone to softlocking for unknown reasons that I'll figure out later.